jonnypeace/VPN-gateway/README.md

 ~~~
 apt install iptables-persistent
 ~~~
+If everything is working up to this point, we should be good.
+You can test further for DNS leaks.
+For the client side, I often use https://www.dnsleaktest.com/

 If you are having difficulty connecting to the outside with your vpn, check your systemctl service.
 Replace uk2161 with the server config you chose above.